The Fastest Ways to Reduce Swelling in Feet

 What to Drink to Reduce Swelling in the Feet?

 Drinking plenty of water is beneficial to reduce swelling in your feet.
 When you are dehydrated, your body tries to maintain proper fluid balance, contributing to the elimination of excess fluids.
-However, other options include herbal teas, such as dandelion tea (Mild diuretic effect and limited evidence), ginger tea, and tonic water, which act as anti-diuretics and can also be helpful.
+However, other options include herbal teas, such as dandelion tea (Mild diuretic effect and limited evidence), and ginger tea.

 What is the Medicine for Swollen Feet?

-Your immune system usually recovers from mild oedema.
+Mild oedema often resolves with rest, elevation, and correction of the underlying cause.
 Additionally, raising the feet or wearing compression garments can help reduce swelling.
-However, there are certain medicines for oedema, also known as water pills or diuretics, such as furosemide, acetazolamide, amiloride, bumetanide, and spironolactone.
+However, there are certain medicines for oedema, also known as water pills or diuretics, such as furosemide, amiloride, bumetanide, and spironolactone.

 Let us discuss them individually in the following section: